diagrams/diagrams-doc/doc/vector.rst

-* Although it does not make sense to "add" two points, it does make sense to *linearly interpolate* between them using the `alerp` function, for example, to find the point which is 25% of the way from the first point to the second.
+* Although it does not make sense to "add" two points, it does make sense to *linearly interpolate* between them using the `alerp` function (defined in `Data.AffineSpace`:mod:), for example, to find the point which is 25% of the way from the first point to the second.

   .. class:: dia-lhs